Two-dimensional field-effect transistors based on lateral heterojunctions of transition metal dichalcogenides: dissipative quantum transport modeling: Abstract

 \section{Abstract}

-Reducing the contact resistance of field-effect transistors based on two-dimensional materials is one of the key improvements required to to enable the integration of such transistors in an industrially relevant process.
-Suitably designed lateral heterojunctions provide an opportunity to independently tailor the contact and channel properties and to mitigate the problem of high contact resistance.
-Inspired by the recent experimental demonstration of a two-dimensional $p$-type Schottky barrier, here we use quantum transport simulations to estimate the performance of $p$-type transistors in which the channel consists of a lateral heterostructure of NbS$_2$/MoS$_2$/NbS$_2$ (semimetal-semiconductor-semimetal).
-We find that the gate alignment with the channel is a critical design parameter, strongly influencing the capability of the gate to modulate the Schottky barrier at the {\mos/\nbs} interfaces.
+Reducing the contact resistance of field-effect transistors based on two-dimensional materials is one of the key improvements required to enable the integration of such transistors in an advanced semiconductor manufacturing process.
+Suitably designed lateral heterojunctions provide an opportunity to independently tailor the contact and channel properties in order to optimize contact resistance.
+Inspired by the recent experimental demonstration of a two-dimensional $p$-type Schottky barrier, here we use quantum transport simulations to estimate the performance of \textit{p}-type transistors in which the channel consists of a lateral heterostructure of {\nbs/\mos/\nbs} (semimetal-semiconductor-semimetal).
+We find that the gate alignment with the channel is a critical design parameter, strongly influencing the capability of the gate to modulate the Schottky barrier at the {\mos/\nbs} interface.
 This effect is also found to significantly affect the scaling behavior of the device.